GitHub-Insight-ANZ-Lab/aiapp1day/docs/04-Home-Challenges/4-Challenge-Speech.md

 Invoke Azure Speech service to read out text content in voice (text to speech).

 There is a `Speech` page (`apps\chatbot\pages\speech\Speech.tsx`) on chatbot.
-The page have an input textbox for text block, and a button to invoke AI Service and play voice output.
+The page has an input textbox for text content, and a button to invoke AI Service and play voice output.

 Complete the `speechApi` function to send a text and receive a voice response.